git9875/vlm_caption_server/README.md

 # VLM Image Caption Server
 Image directory captioning system using VLMs.
 Run on command line or FastAPI which includes a web interface.
 Useful for creating image datasets used to train a LoRA.
+This project is used by the [Dataset Dedupe project](https://github.com/git9875/dataset_dedupe) for AI Captioning.

 ## Overview
 Caption all the images in a directory with downloaded Vision Language Models (VLMs) by using a command line tool or local web service.
 A simple web UI is included.
 Caption text files are saved in the same directory as the images, with the same name but with a .txt extension.